 Table 6.04-1.
-General Development Standards Standard RSCR (Buffer Area Only) Very Steep Slope Areas Moderately Steep Slope Areas 9 Remedial Revegetation, and Site Restoration Any land disturbing ac permitted use must b FSM and restored to p N/A 10 Preservation of Existing Vegetation Covered activities muexcept that invasive on native plant vegetation N/A 11 Siting and Disturbance ry is limited to the area necessary to provide the covered activity, and configured to minimize disturbance and have minimal adverse ty and erosion.
-N/A
+General Development Standards Standard RSCR (Buffer Area Only) Very Steep Slope Areas Moderately Steep Slope Areas 8 Grading for Accessory Building Pads Prohibited a dwelling unit, are p Separate building pads for accessory structures other than public facilities or a detached garage accessory to a dwelling unit, are prohibited.
+Examples include but are not limited to tennis courts, swimming pools, butbuildings, and similar facilities.
+9 Remedial Revegetation, and Site Restoration Any land disturbing activity located outside of the limits of disturbance approved for a permitted use must be revegetated with native plant vegetation in accordance with the FSM and restored to pre-land disturbance conditions to the maximum extent possible.
+10 Preservation of Existing Vegetation Covered activities must preserve existing vegetation to the maximum extent possible, except that invasive or nonnative vegetation may be removed and revegetated with native plant vegetation in accordance with the FSM.
+11 Siting and Disturbance ity is limited to the area necessary to provide the covered activity, and must be red to minimize disturbance and have minimal adverse effects on water quality and N/A